-In some environments with dozens to hundreds of employees, it becomes mandatory to ease software deployment processes.
+In some environments with dozens to hundreds of employees, it becomes mandatory to ease the software deployment processes.

-To get the best experience out of Airtame during meetings or classes it’s preferred that computers already have the Airtame application installed on them.
+To get the best experience out of Airtame during meetings or classes, it’s preferred that computers already have the Airtame application installed on them.

 The Airtame MSI has been created to silently pre-install the Airtame app on multiple organization’s computers.